usableprivacy/upribox/docs/source/customization.rst

     The upribox Software update mechanisms ensures that the system remains in a consistent state.
 Manual changes to configuration files are therefore overwritten by the periodic software update process of the upribox.
-    **The only way the persist your changes is by writing to the correspondent custom facts.**
+    **The only way the persist your changes is by writing to the correspondent custom fact.**

 The custom configuration options of the upribox Software are stored in **/etc/ansible/fact.d/**.
 Example for these configuration facts can be found here: :download:`local_facts.tar.gz <examples/local_facts.tar.gz>`.